AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Erie Insurance Logo

-Pennsylvanians spend an average of $992 each year on car insurance, which translates to around $83 per month.
-The state’s insurance rates are 8 percent lower than the national average.
-However, drivers in major cities like Philadelphia or Pittsburgh might face higher premiums.
-Your specific insurance costs are influenced by various factors unique to you, such as the coverage you desire, your location, credit score, and potential discounts you qualify for.
-Let’s explore the leading insurance companies in Pennsylvania.
+Pennsylvanians spend an average of $1,939 each year on car insurance, which translates to around $162 per month.
+The state’s insurance rates are 19 percent lower than the national average.
+However, drivers in major cities like Philadelphia and Allentown may face higher premiums.
+Your specific insurance costs are influenced by various factors unique to you, such as the coverage you desire, your location, your credit score, and potential discounts you qualify for.

 Summary of the Best Auto Insurance in Pennsylvania